5 Baby Sleep Tips: What Helped My Child Snooze More

 2. Sound Machines

-I have stressed the importance of this one before.
-Get a good one, preferably one you can control from your phone.
+I can't stress the importance of this one enough.
+Get a good one.
 Why?
 Inside the uterus is loud.
 There is noise 24/7.
 Then, one day, your cute little baby is plucked from its comfortable, cozy home and expected to sleep in utter silence in the picture-perfect, gigantic nursery you created .
 No way!
 Imagine how terrifying.
 Get a sound machine and turn it on for bedtime and naps.

 Babies are creatures of habit.
 Already at a young age, they are picking up on cues: When Mommy sits in that chair, she's going to feed me.
 That's the reason why you want to create a bedtime routine.
 It lets baby know, Hey it's almost time to go to bed.
 Start getting sleepy.

 It doesn't have to be an elaborate song and dance complete with performances and different voices from Mom and Dad.
 It doesn't have to follow a strict time schedule, either.
-At 6:45 transport baby from his nursery to our bedroom.
-6:50 read story.
+At 6:50 read story.
 6:52 massage for exactly three minutes.
 6:57 sing a song.
 7:00 lights out.
 No. Try this instead.

 - Warm, peaceful bath with dimmed lights (not every evening)